mspi21/te/progress/issues.md

 [] smooth window resizing
 [] consider a change in capitalization to be a word boundary [] undo

+## IDEAS FOR FAR FUTURE
 [] config file
 [] editor tabs / windows / layout
+[] automatic generation of .c from .h files
+[] annotations + overview of annotations -- todo, fixme, tobetested...